 As an important supplement to studio classes, the graduate seminar addresses issues particular to the field, along with broader concerns in contemporary art.
 Seminars are structured around the analysis of readings, presentations and field trips, with the resulting discourse creating a bridge between theoretical concerns and hands-on making.

 In addition to the standard MFA program, the post-baccalaureate option allows candidates with diverse professional backgrounds and conceptual interests to gain technical proficiency and critical feedback through a year-long immersion working one-on-one with a designated faculty member.

 In the final semester, degree candidates focus on creating a comprehensive body of work under the guidance of a thesis committee.
-All MFA candidates produce a written thesis and participate in the RISD Graduate Thesis Exhibition, a large-scale public show held in the Rhode Island Convention Center.
+All MFA candidates produce a written thesis and participate in the RISD Graduate Thesis Exhibition, a large-scale public show held annually.

 Apparel DesignArchitectureCeramicsDigital + MediaExperimental and Foundation StudiesFilm/Animation/VideoFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles